Polio vaccine: Safety incidents

 In April 1955, soon after mass polio vaccination began in the US, the Surgeon General began to receive reports of patients who contracted paralytic polio about a week after being vaccinated with the Salk polio vaccine from the Cutter pharmaceutical company, with the paralysis starting in the limb the vaccine was injected into.
 The Cutter vaccine had been used in vaccinating 409,000 children in the western and midwestern United States.

 Later investigations showed that the Cutter vaccine had caused 260 cases of polio, killing 11.
-In response, the Surgeon General pulled all polio vaccines made by Cutter Laboratories from the market, but not before 260 cases of paralytic illness had occurred.
+In response, the Surgeon General pulled all polio vaccines made by Cutter Laboratories from the market.
 Eli Lilly, Parke-Davis, Pitman-Moore, and Wyeth polio vaccines were also reported to have paralyzed numerous children.
 It was soon discovered that some lots of Salk polio vaccine made by Cutter, Wyeth, and the other labs had not been properly inactivated, allowing live poliovirus into more than 100,000 doses of vaccine.
 In May 1955, the National Institutes of Health and Public Health Services established a Technical Committee on Poliomyelitis Vaccine to test and review all polio vaccine lots and advise the Public Health Service as to which lots should be released for public use.
 These incidents reduced public confidence in the polio vaccine, leading to a drop in vaccination rates.